tomtom-international/tomtom-navigation-android-examples/README.md

 Once you have obtained access, do the following:

 * Install the latest Android Studio.
-This sample code was build using Android Studio Koala | 2024.1.1
+This sample code was build using Android Studio Ladybug Feature Drop | 2024.2.2
 * Make sure that the minimum SDK API level is set to at least 26 (Android 8.0 "Oreo") and that the compile SDK API level is set to 34.